Unboxed-Software/solana-course/content/token-program.md

 }
 ```

+Revoke will set delegate for the token account to null and reset the delegated amount to 0.
 All we will need for this function is the token account and user.
 Lets call our new `revokeDelegate` function to revoke the delegate from the `user` token account.

 ```tsx
 async function main() {